rapid7/recog/CONTRIBUTING.md

 If you have a contribution to make, first create a branch to contain your work.
 The name is yours to choose, however generally it should roughly describe what you are doing.
-In this example, and from here on out, the branch will be FOO, but you should obviously change this
+In this example, and from here on out, the branch will be FOO, but you should obviously change this:

 ```
 git fetch --all